Chelsa Wagner: Personal life

 Wagner and her husband, Khari Mosley, reside with their two boys in the North Point Breeze neighborhood of Pittsburgh.
+Her husband is a member of Pittsburgh City Council.

 Detroit hotel incident

 On March 6, 2019, at the Westin Book Cadillac Hotel, Wagner was arrested and detained by the Detroit police as a result of the hotel staff's denying her husband, Khari Mosley, access to their hotel room.
 On March 8, 2019, the Detroit police issued a warrant to file assault and battery charges against Wagner.
 Wagner faced a felony count of resisting and obstructing police.
 Her husband, Mosley, faced a misdemeanor for disturbing the peace.
 On March 19, 2019, Wagner and Mosley sent notice of their intentions to sue the Westin Book Cadillac Hotel and Detroit police.
 The following day, on March 20, 2019, the Wayne County, Michigan Prosecutor's Office filed resisting and obstructing charges against Wagner and disturbing the peace charges against Mosley.
 Wagner and Mosley have characterized the charges against them as retaliatory and part of a cover-up by the Westin Book Cadillac Hotel and Detroit police.

-Mosley was acquitted of all charges on July 15, 2019 after the jury deliberated for only 45 minutes.
+Mosley was acquitted of all charges on July 15, 2019, after the jury deliberated for only 45 minutes.

 On November 20, 2019, Wagner was also acquitted of the disturbing the peace charges and a mistrial was declared on the resisting and obstructing charge when the jury could not come to a unanimous decision.
 The jury was split with 9 jurors favoring acquittal and only 3 considering conviction.

 On December 20, 2019, prosecutors in Wayne County said they'd retry Wagner on the felony count of assaulting, resisting and obstructing a police officer.
 The charges were later dismissed in August 2020.
+County Controller Pleads To Misdemeanor, Prosecutors Drop Felony In Detroit Incident.
+Wagner and Mosley filed suit against the Westin's parent company, Marriot, in federal court, resulting in a confidential settlement agreement filed in September 2024.